zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/IP addresses of VPC-Connected ECS instances.md

 -   Load balancing
 -   Communication among ECS instances within an intranet
--   Communication between an ECS instance and other cloud products, such as OSS and RDS, within an intranet
+-   Communication between an ECS instance and other cloud products \(such as OSS and RDS\) within an intranet

 For more information, see [Intranet](intl.en-US/Product Introduction/Network and security/Intranet.md#).